Search 1,000+ pages, voyages, ports, guides, and comparisons.

 The single most useful thing I can give an Aman or Four Seasons guest is the suite analog, because the category names mean nothing until you map them to what you know:

-- If you book the larger Aman or Belmond suites and expect a dedicated team: step up to an Ocean Residence.
-A Residence Host is assigned at embarkation, transfers are included, laundry is free, and dining reservations open 120 days out.
+• If you book the larger Aman or Belmond suites and expect a dedicated team: step up to an Ocean Residence.
+A Residence Host is assigned at embarkation, transfers are included, laundry is unlimited, and dining reservations open 120 days out.
 This is the tier that feels closest to a serviced residence.

 The three things you'll miss